 Reynolds also urged Iowans to check with the Centers for Disease Control and Prevention to see if their travel plans include places affected by COVID-19.
 If so, she encouraged Iowans to self-isolate for 14 days.

-Dr. Kristin Pedati, the medical director and state epidemiologist for the Iowa Department of Public Health, said that they will make data-based decisions on when to implement specific mitigations strategies.
+Dr. Caitlin Pedati, the medical director and state epidemiologist for the Iowa Department of Public Health, said that they will make data-based decisions on when to implement specific mitigations strategies.

 “And as we continue to investigate these cases, if public health reveals that there’s a new positive case that can’t be linked to a known risk factor, like travel on a cruise or a confirmed case, this will indicate that there’s a spread of the virus in our community.
 And when we see communities spread, we’re going to use proven public health measures and make recommendations to help people reduce personal interactions, and focus on things like social distancing,” she said.

 “The idea here is that what we’re going to do is slow the spread of a virus to help limit a drop or help reduce the likelihood of a rapid spike in cases Slowing down and spreading out transmission of a virus is then going to allow all of our critical partners which include people like hospital personnel, police, EMS, drug manufacturers and more that they have a little bit more time to help respond,” Pedati stated.

 “I want to emphasize that individuals, communities, businesses, and healthcare organizations are all an important part of mitigation strategies.
 Each community is going to be unique, and the mitigation strategies might vary by the community.
 What’s appropriate for them as they prepare, whether they’re experiencing community spread, communities are going to continue to make decisions at the local level with support from state and federal public health partners,” she added.